zzo/JUTE/README.md

 ---------
 [PhantomJS](http://phantomjs.org) is standalone (potentially) headless WebKit.
 This backend behaves similarly to Selenium but without the need of a head!
 Further ANY client-side unit test should run just fine as Webkit has both a Javascript parser and DOM support built in.

-If you have PhantomJS installed point JUTE to the location of the 'phantomjs' executable and which screen your X Server is running on via the 'phantomjs' and 'screen' npm variables.
+If you have PhantomJS installed point JUTE to the location of the 'phantomjs' executable the 'phantomjs'.
 JUTE will run fine regardless of if you're using a 'real' X Server or Xvfb.
 And yes there is snapshot support.

 This mode can currently only be accessed via the command line tool 'jute_submit_test'.
 See below for documentation.
 Basically you submit tests from the command line too 'jute_submit_test' along with the '--phantomjs' command line option.